-Understanding The COMDEX Ratings
+Understanding The COMDEX Ratings For Life Insurance Companies

 In order to take those reviews from A.M.
 Best, Moody’s, Fitch and Standard & Poor’s and put them all on a level playing field, the Comdex was born.
 It’s a composite score of all the evaluations a life insurance company has available, and puts each company into one single, 100-point scale.
 This, in essence, creates a percentile in which to place each company.

 The higher the percentile, the higher its overall rankings from the other private rating companies.

 Each of the big four independent raters use their own scales with similar, yet inconsistent ratings and explanations.
 An “A” rating from one is not necessarily the same as an “A” from another, so it becomes a little more difficult for the common consumer to start wondering which rating agency is really the most accurate, or which insurance carrier is really the most reputable.

 The Comdex takes this into account by creating percentiles, because while the letter is important, it’s also important how many other carriers were able to get the same, or better, rankings.
 If a company got an “A” rating but so did another 100 companies, how valuable is that information?